 The Chrysler Airflow was where Art met Science!
-The lines of its bodywork were drawn from aerodynamics - at a time when that discipline was a mere glint in a boffin's eye!
-Certainly, it was far from being routinely used in automotive design.
-Indeed, the Airflow was the first production car to feature the fledgling craft.
-A 'wind tunnel' was duly developed.
-Even today, such systems are considered arcane ... but, in the early '30s, they were tantamount to a black art!
-The engineering wizards overseeing the project were Carl Breer, Fred Zeder, and Owen Skelton.
-Breer was the catalyst ... he had been first to be smitten by the science of aerodynamics.
+Its body lines were aerodynamic – at a time when that craft was a mere glint in a boffin\’s eye.
+Indeed, the Airflow was the first production car to feature the fledgeling craft.
+A wind tunnel was duly constructed.
+Today, such systems are considered arcane … in the early \’30s, they were a black art!
+The Airflow wizards of engineering were Carl Breer, Fred Zeder and Owen Skelton.
+Breer had been first to be smitten by the new-fangled science.
 Zeder and Skelton soon followed suit.
-And it did no harm at all when Orville Wright - father of aviation - was brought on board!
-More than 50 test cars were built.
-By means, then, of painstaking refinements, the Chrysler Airflow gradually took shape.
+And it did no harm at all when pioneer pilot Orville Wright\’s input was added.
+Over 50 test cars were subsequently built.
+So – by a process of painstaking refinement – the Chrysler Airflow gradually took shape.

-But the Airflow was not just about aerodynamics.
-'Weight loss', too, was part of its brief.
-The car's svelte frame was made from metal - rather than the customary timber.
-Perched on that frame was monocoque bodywork - reducing weight still further.
-And what weight was left was carefully situated.
-For optimal ride and handling, the engine was above the front wheels.
-The seats were ensconced within the wheelbase.
-Thanks to the wind-cheating work, the Airflow was well able to 'turn up the wick'.
-In 1934, a top speed of 88mph was not to be sniffed at!
+The Airflow, though, was not just aerodynamics.
+Weight-saving, too, was part of its brief.
+Its svelte frame was made from light metal – rather than heavy timber.
+Perched on that frame was a monocoque body.
+That reduced weight still further.
+What mass was left was optimally placed.
+The engine was over the front wheels – with ride and handling in mind.
+The seats sat neatly within the wheelbase – in the interests of balance.
+Thanks to all the wind-cheating work, the Airflow was well-placed to \’turn up the wick\’, when required.
+A top speed of 88mph was not to be sniffed at, in \’34.